 In 1970, Chinese researchers discovered a male sterile rice plant growing naturally within a population of wild rice (Oryza sativa f. spontanea) on Hainan Island.
 This plant had a particular cytoplasm - the material surrounding the cell nucleus - that induces male sterility through interaction with the nucleus.
 The plant was named wild rice with abortive pollen (WA).
-Scientists in China then began crossing WA with other rice varieties to determine whether this male sterility could be passed on to subsequent generations.
-Those that came out male sterile, called maintainer lines, were then repeatedly backcrossed until a stable sterile plant was achieved.
+Scientists in China then began crossing WA with other rice varieties to determine whether this male sterile, called maintainer lines, were then repeatedly backcrossed until a stable sterile plant was achieved.
 This plant is called a cytoplasmic male sterile (CMS line).
 CMS lines form one of the parental lines for producing hybrid rice seeds.
 The other is known as the restorer line, as it restores fertility to the CMS line when it is crossed.
 The seeds from this cross are the F1 hybrid seeds.
 The CMS system is known as the three-line system since it requires three lines of rice: a CMS line, a maintainer line, and a restorer line.
 This system is what is being used in every country working on hybrid rice at present.